Automatic Commercial Ice Makers

 ** Water use is for the condenser only and does not include potable water used to make ice.

-The December 2014 Final Rule provides new standards for continuous type ice-making machines, which were not previously currently covered by DOE’s existing standards.
-Beginning in January 2018, each automatic commercial ice maker producing flake or nugget ice (and other ice produced by way of continuous processes) shall meet the energy consumption standards shown on Table 3.
+The December 2014 Final Rule provided new standards for continuous type ice-making machines, which were not previously currently covered by DOE’s existing standards.
+Beginning in January 2018, it became required for each automatic commercial ice maker producing flake or nugget ice (and other ice produced by way of continuous processes) to meet the energy consumption standards shown on Table 3.

 Table 3.
 Energy Conservation Standards for Continuous Type Automatic Commercial Ice Makers Effective January 2018 |